WebexCC-SA/US_LTRCCT-2296/docs/callback.md

     >
     > Connect the outbound node edge from LOBmessages1 to the inbound node edge of this Condition node
     >
+    ---

+    ### Edit the Callback node settings
+    > Open the Callback node
+    >
+    > Find teh Register callback to different location switch and turn it off
+    >
+    ---

     ???
 Note "Check your flow"
         ![](./assets/CBWithMulti.png)